-AMS is bundled as a complete package and all components are installed at once.
+AMS is bundled as a mostly complete package and all engines are installed at once.
 Your license file determines which of the functionality will be available after installation.
+Some optional functionality can be installed afterwards, see Package Manager: Installing Optional Components (page 27).